RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ### Divergent

 The first phase is about opening the people minds to new possibilities and visions.
 You can think of this phase as the big bang!
-The opening is not the time for critical thinking or sceptisism; its the phase for blue-sky thinking, brainstorming, energy and optimisim.
+The opening is not the time for critical thinking or scepticism; its the phase for blue-sky thinking, brainstorming, energy and optimism.

 ### Emergent